Hülya Avşar

-Hülya Avşar (b.
-10 October 1963) is a Turkish actress, singer, businesswoman, and former beauty pageant titleholder.
+Hülya Avşar (born 10 October 1963) is a Turkish-Kurdish actress, singer, businesswoman and former beauty pageant titleholder.
 She is best known for numerous films and hit revenge series "Kadın İsterse".
-Her international roles include Safiye Sultan in Muhteşem Yüzyıl: Kösem and as Fatmagül in film Fatmagül'ün Suçu Ne?.
+Her international roles include Safiye Sultan in Muhteşem Yüzyıl: Kösem and Fatmagül in the movie Fatmagül'ün Suçu Ne?.

 Education and career

 She graduated from Ankara Cumhuriyet Lisesi and started swimming professionally for DSI.
 In 1982, she and her family moved to Istanbul.
 Avşar attended a beauty pageant organized by Bulvar magazine, which she finished first.
 Later, the organization revoked her crown when it was discovered that she had been married for a brief period.
 In 1983, she debuted as an actress in the movie Haram.
 In the following years, she starred in over 70 films and won the Best Actress prize in the 18th Moscow International Film Festival.
 In addition to this, she launched a singing career that saw a nationwide concert tour, the release of eight albums and two singles.

 In 2000, Avşar won the Best Female Singer award by Kral TV.
 Later that same year, she wrote for Günaydın newspaper as a columnist.
 Avşar was also the editor of Hülya (a monthly magazine).
 She plays tennis on an amateur basis and won a championship in the TED 2001 tennis tournament.
 She is also a television personality who served as a coach and judge for the first two seasons of The Voice from 2011 through 2013.

 Avşar also has been a judge on Turkey's Got Talent (Yetenek Sizsiniz Türkiye) since 2009.
 Hülya Avşar was the editor-in-chief of the magazine Hülya, a position she has held for eight years.
 She is also the founder of the Turkish "by H" luxury brand, not to be confused with the similarly named New York-based clothing store.